-In this paper, we perform component separation of all components of the extragalactic sky at the same time in an unsupervised way (specifically in a self-supervised way).
-The network, being inspired from techniques used in transparency separation applied on images \citep{gandelsman2018}, does not rely on previously known labeled data to train and could be trained either on numerical simulations to check the performance or directly on real data.
-Here we apply our algorithm on high resolution numerical simulations of the extragalactic submillimeter sky from WebSky \citep{stein2020}.
+In this paper, we perform component separation of all components of the extragalactic sky simultaneously and in an unsupervised way (specifically, in a self-supervised way).
+The network, the design of which is inspired by techniques used in transparency separation applied on images \citep{gandelsman2018}, does not rely on known, labelled data for training and could be trained either on numerical simulations to check the performance or directly on real data.
+Here we apply our algorithm to high-resolution numerical simulations of the extragalactic submillimetre sky from WebSky \citep{stein2020}.
 Maps are input and reconstructed in HEALPIX format \citep{gorski2005}, with $\mathrm{n}_\mathrm{side}=4096$.
-Contrary to methods to developed directly to work in HEALPIX 1d vector \citep{perraudin2019, krachmalnicoff2019}, we perform the training on small projected patches in 2d.
-We are able to efficiently recover at the same time all the input signals (CMB, CIB, SZ), without any strong contamination from the other components.
-We highlight in this proof-of-concept paper the potential of this method by applying it to an ideal case on numerical simulation and by comparing the results when possible with a state-of-the-art traditional method, MILCA \citep[used to construct the \textit{Planck} $y$ maps,][described in Sect.~\ref{sect:milca}]{hurier2013, planck_sz2016, tanimura2022a}.
+Contrary to the methods developed to work in the HEALPIX 1D vector \citep{perraudin2019, krachmalnicoff2019}, we perform the training on small projected patches in two dimensions.
+We are able to efficiently and simultaneously recover all the input signals (CMB, CIB, and SZ), without any strong contamination from the other components.
+In this proof-of-concept paper, we demonstrate the potential of this method by applying it to an ideal case of numerical simulation and by comparing the results ---when possible--- with a state-of-the-art traditional method, MILCA \citep[used to construct the \textit{Planck} $y$ maps;][described in Sect.~\ref{sect:milca}]{hurier2013, planck_sz2016, tanimura2022a}.

-Our paper is organised as follows: in Section 2, we present the component maps from the WebSky simulations that we used and how we constructed mock maps of the total submillimeter emission at different frequencies, together with MILCA.
-In Section 3, we present in detail the method, the network architecture, and the training procedure.
-We present in Section 4 our results, performing different kind of comparison between the reconstructed component and the original ones, first visually, and then in more quantitative ways analysing full-sky power spectra, cross-spectra and SZ fluxes from clusters.
-In Section 5 we discuss our results and present perspective for the future.
+Our paper is organised as follows: in Section 2, we present the component maps from the WebSky simulations that we used and describe how we constructed mock maps of the total submillimetre emission at different frequencies, together with MILCA.
+In Section 3, we present the method, the network architecture, and the training procedure in detail.
+We present our results in Section 4, performing different kinds of comparison between the reconstructed component and the original ones, first visually, and then in more quantitative ways, analysing full-sky power spectra, cross-spectra, and SZ fluxes from clusters.
+In Section 5, we discuss our results and present our conclusions and perspectives for future studies.